nashpaz123/jenkins-pipeline-with-docker/README.markdown

 **sudo docker-compose ps**

 Configure the "Jenkins" instance:
 ## 4. Navigate to the below URL to connect to your Jenkins instance.
-(10-15 minutes)
+(This may take up to 10-15 minutes)
 Open http://IP_ADDRESS:8080 in a browser.

 To get the initial admin password run: